 - Consult with the responding/reporting law enforcement personnel and crime scene technician. - Develop a case strategy based on the known facts. - Conduct follow up interviews with the victim(s), suspect(s), and witnesses.
 Refer to Appendix E for an At-Risk Adult Abuse Investigation Checklist. - Review and verify all evidence collected. - Determine what, if any, further evidence is needed.
 If further evidence needed, obtain using either consent, bank letter on department letterhead, subpoena, or search warrant.
-Note: Do not use consent of the victim to obtain records if his or her cognitive (mental capacity) is an issue. - Contact the social service agency, e.g. Adult Protective Services, Healthcare Facility Regulation, etc. involved with the case to determine if there is history and to coordinate the investigation.
+Note: Do not use consent of the victim or witness to obtain records if his or her cognitive (mental capacity) is an issue or if he/she is receiving care and services through DBHDD. - Contact the social service agency, e.g. Adult Protective Services, Healthcare Facility Regulation, etc. involved with the case to determine if there is history and to coordinate the investigation.
 The records and reports of social and regulatory services may be confidential (not from law enforcement conducting an investigation).
-Law enforcement officials must be aware of this confidentiality and use good judgment when sharing information relating to the case with outside parties. - Coordinate with the local prosecutor's office if necessary to obtain subpoenas and or search warrants for document evidence, video tape hearings to preserve testimony of elderly victims, address issues that may arise, e.g. civil vs. criminal. - At a bond or first appearance hearing consider using special conditions of bond to protect the victim from further abuse or exploitation.
+Law enforcement officials must be aware of this confidentiality and use good judgment when sharing information relating to the case with outside parties.
+The identity of at-risk adults (victims and witnesses) is confidential. - Coordinate with the local prosecutor's office if necessary to obtain subpoenas and or search warrants for document evidence, video tape hearings to preserve testimony of elderly victims, address issues that may arise, e.g. civil vs. criminal. - At a bond or first appearance hearing consider using special conditions of bond to protect the victim from further abuse or exploitation.
 If the victim is elderly, request the court's permission to videotape as a way to memorialize the testimony in case the victim is unavailable for trial because of illness or death.

-FINANCIAL EXPLOITATION INVESTIGATIONS:
+FINANCIAL EXPLOITATION INVESTIGATIONS

 Financial exploitation of at-risk adults can be difficult for law enforcement and social service agencies to investigate.
 Many times the person doing the exploiting is a family member, caregiver, or friend, of the at-risk adult.
-Undue influence, coercion, harassment, duress, deception, false representation, false pretense or other similar means can be used against an at-risk adult to gain access to their money and assets.
+Undue influence, coercion, harassment, duress, deception, false representation, false pretense or other similar means can be used against an at-risk adult to gain access to their money and assets illegally.
 When investigating a financial crime involving an at-risk adult the following basic techniques are recommended: